Social Interactions Models with Latent Structures: Heterogeneous Peer Effects in Risky Behavior

 \subsection{Empirical Results}

-We first estimate the peer effects and coefficients of covariates with homogeneous groups as a benchmark.
-The second column in Table \ref{tab:estimation_results_combined} presents the results.
+We first estimate the peer effects and coefficients of covariates under the homogeneous model as a benchmark.
+The first column in Table \ref{tab:estimation_results_combined} presents the results.
 The point estimate of peer effects is $0.303$ with a 95\% confidence interval $[0.083,0.515]$, where the confidence interval is estimated by the parametric bootstrap.
-This demonstrates that, with other characteristics controlled, the peer influence will increase the possibility of students attending risky behaviors.
-The influence of students' intelligence level is insignificant.
-The white and students with higher family incomes are relatively more inclined to participate the risky activities.
-The female, older and students with higher GPAs are less willing to involve in risky behaviors.
+This demonstrates that, with other characteristics controlled, peer influence increases the probability of students engaging in risky behaviors.
+The influence of students' intelligence levels is insignificant.
+White students and those with higher family incomes are relatively more inclined to participate in risky activities.
+Female students, older students, and those with higher GPAs are less likely to engage in risky behaviors.

+The first column in Table~\ref{tab:ape_empirical} presents the pooled estimation of the APE of each covariate on the probability of engaging in risky behavior.
+The results demonstrate that being White and being Female have the largest effects on the CCPs.

-We have shown that ignoring heterogeneity results in huge bias in simulations.
-We apply the adjusted algorithm to identify the latent structure and estimate the peer effects with heterogeneous groups.
+We have shown that ignoring heterogeneity results in substantial bias in simulations.
+We apply the adjusted algorithm to identify the latent structure and estimate the peer effects with heterogeneous clusters.
 The C-Lasso procedure classifies the 119 schools into two clusters, one containing 43 schools and the other 76 schools.
 Table \ref{summary_statistics_risky_group} presents the summary statistics for these two clusters, respectively.
-We calculate the two-sample t-statistics to examine whether there are statistically significant differences in the mean values of demographic characteristics.
-It is found that while risky behaviors of students in different clusters are similar, some demographic characteristics vary significantly.
-The first cluster has a higher proportion of white and male students.
-The students from the first cluster are generally older, have more friends, come from families with higher income, but have a relatively lower average GPA.
-Notably, there is no significant difference in intelligence level between the two clusters.
-Moreover, the average number of students in the first cluster (93) is higher than the second cluster (69), \cite*{lewbel2023social} documents the influence of the group size on peer effects.
+We calculate the two-sample $t$-statistics to examine whether there are statistically significant differences in the mean values of demographic characteristics.
+We find that while risky behaviors of students in different clusters are similar, some demographic characteristics vary significantly.
+The first cluster has a higher proportion of White and male students.
+The students from the first cluster are generally older, have more friends, come from families with higher income, and yet have a relatively lower average GPA.
+Notably, there is no significant difference in intelligence levels between the two clusters.
+Moreover, the average number of students in the first cluster (93) is higher than that in the second cluster (69); \citet*{lewbel2023social} document the influence of the group size on peer effects.